ADVICE: Posing for photos.

 What do I do with my hands?
 How should I stand?
-These are questions I get a lot, and honestly, I think most of us feel pretty uncomfortable in front of the camera – I know I certainly do!
-Really, the most important thing for me, is that you enjoy yourself - as much as you can – even if you’re anxious about having your photo taken.
-To help, I will encourage you to keep moving and interacting with each other.
+These are questions I get a lot, and honestly, I think most of us feel pretty uncomfortable in front of the camera.
+Really, the most important thing for me, is that you enjoy yourself - as much as you can.
+To help, I will keep you moving and interacting with one another.
 I will also offer some gentle cues to help you look your best.

 What do I mean by “gentle cues?”

-First, I’m not a posing-sort of photographer.
-Instead, I use prompts to evoke movement or togetherness or laughter.
+I mean a couple of things.
+In addition to a few easy poses, I also use prompts to evoke movement or togetherness or laughter.
 These prompts help create real emotion AND help you feel more comfortable.
 Examples of prompts I use: walk away from me, pull your partner, family member, etc. along with you, hold hands, put your hand on their shoulder, kiss on the cheek, whisper something to your partner, etc.

 - Posture, posture, posture.
+This is the single most important thing you can do to look better.
 Sit or stand up straight, and gently pull your shoulders back.

-- Put the arm closest to the camera on your hip to accentuate your waist and slim your arm.
+- Put a hand on your hip to accentuate your waist and slim your arm.
 Move your elbow so it’s pointing behind you.

 - With your body at an angle to the camera, let your weight fall on your back leg and point your front foot towards the camera.